Thorium-Sim/thorium-docs/docs/sound_player.md

 ---
-id: starting_flight
+id: sound_player
-title: Starting a Flight
+title: Sound Player
 ---

 Thorium has a special client station called a sound player.
 This is a station